 The city center of Munich transforms into a skating rink from November to January.
 Stop by and rent skates for an allotted session of ice skating.
-At night they turn on neon lights and it turns into an all-out party.
+At night, they turn on neon lights, which turns into an all-out party.
 The fun doesn’t stop there as the entire area of Stachus transforms into a cozy Alpine village.
 You can warm up with a cup of Glühwein and piping hot snacks.

 4. Experience Munich’s Christmas Markets

-No trip to Munich in the winter is complete without experiencing the iconic Christmas markets, which are open from late November into January.
-Shop charming vendors, drink copious amounts of Glühwein and eat all the würst you can handle.
+No trip to Munich in the winter is complete without experiencing the iconic Christmas markets, which are open from late November to the end of December.
+Shop charming vendors, drink copious amounts of Glühwein, and eat all the würst you can handle.
 Munich has 16 Christmas markets, including the traditional markets at Marienplatz, a historic medieval market, and alternative markets.
 The city transforms into a Christmas snow globe with festive decorations and lights.
 Walk from market to market as you shop from vendors, enjoy Christmas market foods, and drink copious amounts of Glühwein.

-Small disclaimer: I rode this and it was crowded and so steamy you couldn’t really see out the windows.
-So, It’s not my top recommendation of things to do in Munich in the Winter, but it might be right up someone’s alley.
+Small disclaimer: I rode this, and it was crowded and so steamy you couldn’t see out the windows.
+So, It’s not my top recommendation of things to do in Munich in the winter, but it might be right up someone’s alley.
 This is a normal tram that has been decked out in Christmas trim.
-It runs around the city for about 20 minutes and they serve Glühwine on the tram for 6 Euro.
-The tram picks up from the Sendlinger Tor Tram stop and you can’t miss it with all the Christmas lights and decorations.
+It runs around the city for about 20 minutes, and they serve Glühwine on the tram for 6 euros.
+The tram picks up from the Sendlinger Tor Tram stop, and you can’t miss it with all the Christmas lights and decorations.

-If you’re a geek who wants to stay inside this winter, check out my tips for geeky and nerdy travelers in Munich.
-Find the best museums, board game shops, book stores, libraries, and geeky stores.
-Read it here.
+Read More: If you’re a geek who wants to stay inside this winter, check out my tips for geeky and nerdy travelers in Munich.
+Find the best museums, board game shops, bookstores, libraries, and geeky stores.

 6. See an English Movie

-Sometimes it is just too cold to be outside exploring, and that means it is the perfect time to go see an English Movie.
-There is a charming theater in Munich that shows only English or (original language) movies in a historic theater.
+Sometimes, it is just too cold to be outside exploring, which is the perfect time to go see an English Movie.
+A charming theater in Munich shows only English or (original language) movies in a historic theater.
 If Rocky Horror is your thing, it plays every Friday and Saturday at 11:00 pm.
-You often need tickets in advance, you can purchase them at the link below.
-The website is partially in German, but you should be able to manage, if not you can show up early and buy tickets there.
+You often need tickets in advance; purchase them at the link below.
+The website is partially in German, but you should be able to manage it; if not, you can show up early and buy tickets there.

 View from Zugspitze, Germany’s highest peak in winter.

-If you want a scenic view of the German Alps in Winter, but you’re not a skier or snowboarder, this trip is for you.
-This day trip will take all day, but it combines everything from a regional train, a cogwheel train up through the mountains, and a scenic tram.
-There is a great traditional Bavarian restaurant at the top for lunch and an area to walk around and explore on foot.
+This trip is for you if you want a scenic view of the German Alps in Winter but are not a skier or snowboarder.
+This day trip will take all day, combining everything from a regional train, a cogwheel train up through the mountains, and a scenic tram.
+A great traditional Bavarian restaurant is at the top for lunch and an area to walk around and explore on foot.
 Zugspitze is a glacier area, so you can return home and tell your friends you’ve walked on a glacier.
-Zugspitze is also the highest point in Germany and it borders with Austria.
-At the very top of the peak you can actually walk across the German Austrian border as many times as you want, how cool is that?
-Read a detailed post about how to get to Zugspitze, here.
+Zugspitze is also the highest point in Germany, and it borders Austria.
+At the top of the peak, you can walk across the German-Austrian border as many times as you want; how cool is that?
+Read a detailed post about how to get to Zugspitze here.

 Or book a guided tour, including transportation to and from Zugspitze, a cogwheel train, and a gondola ride!